sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The email address of the animal's current vet CurrentVetLicence / CurrentVetLicense
     The veterinary licence number
-NeuteringVetName
+CurrentVet Additional Fields
+    Additional fields on the current vet person can be accessed via CurrentVetFIELDNAME NeuteringVetName
     The name of the vet that neutered/spayed the animal NeuteringVetAddress